stephaneVercouillieBMID/slate/source/index.html.md

   XUVrWOLrLl0nx7RkKU8NXNHq-rvKMzqg"
 }
 ```
-The response body will include the following parameters:
+The response body will include the following values:

 Values | Returned | Description
 :-- | :-- | :--